 A Knights of Columbus council can work wonders; in fact, with its many programs, it can help change the community, town, city or neighborhood in which you live.
 However, a successful Knights of Columbus program depends on people taking the initial idea, modifying it to suit specific situations and local needs, then implementing the program in the way it works.

 Each local council evaluates the needs of their community and implements those programs and activities that are most needed in their area.
-The Knights of Columbus Service Programs activities are designed to engage the council members in various activities across a host of categories.
+The Knights of Columbus Faith in Action Programs activities are designed to engage the council members in various activities across a host of categories.

 Fourth Degree Assemblies